Organisational Overview / Our most material issues

 negatively impacted our profitability in certain

 years.
-This issue could impact our shareholders,
+This issue could impact our

-management and employees.
+shareholders, management and employees.

 In August 2014, the Board announced its strategy to focus mainly on

-ferrochrome and chrome in the medium-term and this was the main
+ferrochrome and chrome in the medium-term and this was the main focus

-metals as a consequence of these being associated minerals in the
+PGMs as a consequence of these being associated minerals in the

 production of chrome ore.
 The Company, however, will also consider